andrmayo/perseus-citation-processor/README.md

 # Perseus Citation Linker - Go Version

 A comprehensive Go implementation of the Perseus citation processing pipeline for extracting and resolving citations from XML documents to CTS URNs (Canonical Text Services Uniform Resource Names).
+This was mainly developed for working with commentaries on ancient works.

+An earlier Python version of the citation resolution logic is in place as part of the data processing pipeline (<https://github.com/scaife-viewer/atlas-data-prep>) for the Atlas backend for the Perseus Digital Library.
+Part of the motivation here is to make it straightforward to collect citation instances (mostly) correct resolutions for citations that are not straightforwardly machine-actionable, with an eye to automating citation tagging in XML documents at some point in the future.

 ## Features